Ready to restore sanity to your house? These safe, all-natural baby teething remedies really work to ease teething pain for good.

 - Frozen fruit or veggies: Put these foods in a mesh or silicone teether for small babies and freeze for at least an hour.
 For older babies, put a banana in the freezer for a tasty snack that’s also one of the best natural teething remedies.

-- A cold spoon: Put a metal spoon in the fridge for at least 15 minutes, before giving it to baby to gum.
+- A cold spoon: Put a metal spoon in the fridge for at least 15 minutes, then give it to baby to gum.

 Something to chew on is sometimes one of the only natural teething remedies baby really needs to get through the pain of teething.
 There are lots of options for teething toys that are also safe and non-toxic.